Number of parameters registered by default

 17.2.1 Available unit_type values

 A parameter that divides two already-computed parameters.
-Use depends to declare what must be computed first, and formalsmap to map PKNCA’s internal argument names to your function’s parameter names.
+Use depends to declare what must be computed first (shown here without formalsmap because the function’s argument names match the parameter names).

 # Exposure ratio: AUClast / Cmax (units: time, since AUC/conc = time × conc/conc = time)